joerg-schneider/airtunnel-demo/README.md

 `airflow scheduler`

 3. Navigate to the (hopefully running) Airflow webserver at: http://localhost:8080.
-You should see the example airtunnel DAG called "university"
+You should see the example airtunnel DAG called "university_pyspark"

-4. Set the "university" DAG to "On" and trigger a run manually be clicking "Trigger DAG".
+4. Set the "university_pyspark" DAG to "On" and trigger a run manually be clicking "Trigger DAG".

 5. It should start processing the dummy data we already have provided with the repo under `data_store/ingest/landing`